-Day 38 - Basque Country : Aroue to Ostabat Asme
+Day 38 - Basque Country on the Via Podiensis : Aroue to Ostabat-Asme

-Today we got our first glimpse of the Pyrenees … and what a view!
-It was a beautiful day, which began with breakfast at 6:00 am.
-Quite a few people were up and breakfasting, but for the first couple hours of walking we saw only one other hiker.
+Today we got more stunning views of the Pyrenees … and what a view!
+It was a beautiful day, which began with breakfast at 6:00 AM.
+Quite a few people were up and breakfasting, but for the first couple hours of walking, we saw only one other hiker.

 We began with a short walk down the highway outside the gite, but soon turned off the main road, and then picked up a track which began climbing.
 As the sun rose pink in the east we were treated to some beautiful views of the mountains.

 We spent quite a bit of time enjoying the views from the first hill.
 As we descended we followed the signs for the Chapel of d'Olhaiby.
-This turned out to be a few meters off the GR, behind a farm.
-It was a very nice looking chapel from the outside, but sadly it was closed when we arrived.
+This turned out to be a few meters off GR65, behind a farm.
+It was a very nice-looking chapel from the outside, but sadly it was closed when we arrived.

-No far outside the village of Larribar we came to a marker where three trails converge – Le Puy, Tours, and Vezelay.
+Not far outside the village of Larribar, we came to a marker where three trails converge – Le Puy, Tours, and Vezelay.
 This was quite exciting to consider that there were several possible options for continuing on from that point.
-After all, there was actually nothing other than a sense of duty and responsibility that made us decide to continue on along the Le Puy Way, and not divert onto an entirely new and unexpected adventure.
+After all, there was actually nothing other than a sense of duty and responsibility that made us decide to continue along the Le Puy Way, and not divert onto an entirely new and unexpected adventure.

-We stuck to the plan, and continued on the Le Puy Way, which soon began to climb a large and rather steep hill.
+We stuck to the plan to join with the Camino Frances and continued on the Le Puy Way, which soon began to climb a large and rather steep hill.

 The views from this hill were spectacular.

 At the top is the tiny Chapel de Soyartz, where we paused to rest, reflect, have a bite to eat, and enjoy the view.
-It really was spectacular!
+It truly was wonderful!

 There was a short but steep climb into the village, and we found a gite that also served as a bar and boulangerie.
-We stopped for a cold orange juice, and picked up some croissants for tomorrow.
-We visited the church in Ostabat, which has a rounded wooden roof, and an archway above the alter of striped stone.
+We stopped for a cold orange juice and picked up some croissants for tomorrow.
+We visited the church in Ostabat, which has a rounded wooden roof, and an archway above the altar of striped stone.
 It was very beautiful.

-We spent a bit of time playing with a litter of kittens that is outside our room, and then relaxed on the deck out front for most of the afternoon before dinner.
+We spent a bit of time playing with a litter of kittens that was outside our room and then relaxed on the deck out front for most of the afternoon before dinner.

 At dinner, which consisted of vegetable soup, a very good omelette, a Basque meat and potatoes dish, and Basque cake, the owner of the gite regaled us with a few Basque chants.
 He mixed in a few popular French songs so everyone could join in.
 It was a fun evening, but sadly it left us wondering about the competition these gites face, and how many of them seem to find it necessary to offer a gimmick of one sort or another.

-We are only 22 km from St. Jean Pied de Port, and sad the journey is nearly over!
+Tonight are now only 22 km from St. Jean Pied de Port, and very sad that our journey is nearly over!

 __________________________________________________________________________________